-You’re back at work after cancer treatment — or maybe nearly done with treatment and working at least part-time.
+You’re back at work after cancer treatment — or maybe nearly done with treatment and working part-time.
 You’re understandably eager to get back to “normal.”
-But if you’ve had chemotherapy (or even if you haven’t), you may notice your concentration, memory or other work skills aren’t up to par.
-This mental fog isn't your imagination.
+But if you’ve had chemotherapy (or even if you haven’t), you may notice your concentration, memory or other work skills aren’t quite up to par.
+This mental fog isn’t your imagination.
 It’s called “chemo brain.”
 Experts actually prefer the term “cognitive dysfunction associated with chemotherapy” or “post-chemo brain,” to more accurately describe it.

 What Is Chemo Brain?